Applications

 Powders are extensively used in pharmaceutical applications as excipients or active ingredients in formulations.
 Numerous production processes, such as tableting, wet and dry granulation, blending, and capsule filling, involve the handling of powders.
 Therefore, advancements in understanding powder flow behavior significantly impact pharmaceutical manufacturing.
 Poor powder flow properties lead to serious production issues like clogging, agglomeration, and segregation.

-Our instruments also adhere to Process Analytical Technology (PAT) and Quality by Design (QbD) principles, ensuring high-quality products through real-time process monitoring and robust design.
-They also comply with Good Manufacturing Practices (GMP), guaranteeing consistent production under controlled conditions.
-Additionally, our instruments are 21 CFR Part 11 compliant, meeting FDA standards for electronic records and signatures.
+All our instruments align with Process Analytical Technology (PAT) and Quality by Design (QbD) principles, ensuring high-quality products through real-time monitoring.
+They comply with Good Manufacturing Practices (GMP) and are 21 CFR Part 11 compliant, meeting FDA requirements for electronic records and signatures.

 Tableting